KarmaYama/cleansh/cleansh/README.md

 ## 2. Important Note on Licensing

-As part of `cleansh`'s commitment to sustainable development and continued innovation, we have shifted our licensing model.
+As part of `CleanSH`'s commitment to sustainable development and continued innovation, we have shifted our licensing model.

 | Aspect | Versions (`< v0.1.5`) | Versions (`v0.1.5` and up to v0.1.x) |
 | :---------------- | :----------------------------- | :---------------------------------------------------- |